-De-escalation and Diffusion Strategies for Behaviour Management
+De-escalation and Diffusion Strategies for Behaviour Management based on some of those used by Team Teach / Proact-Scipr-UK®

-The schedule below offers a combination of strategies.
+The schedule below offers a combination of strategies based on those promoted by both Team Teach and Proact-Scipr-UK $\mathbb{R}$ .
 It offers a staged model for recognising and responding to an escalation of challenging behaviour.
 It is intended for guidance only as the plan for each individual child / young person should reflect his/her own individual pattern of behaviour, needs and those interventions identified as being successful over time.